“Nail Tints” Are The Minimalist’s Answer To Healthy, Glossy Nails

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

 While I love the thrill of spotting a burgeoning micro trend, when it comes to nails there’s no denying that they come and go fast.
-One minute everyone’s stepping out in cherry-red manicures for spring, and the next double French tips are the coolest nail art look.
-However, unlike the more opulent colors and textures that were proving popular in winter, spring and summer 2024 is gearing up to focus on nail health.
+One minute everyone’s stepping out in cherry-red manicures, and the next double French tips are the coolest nail art look.
+However, unlike the more opulent colours and textures that were proving popular earlier in the year, the coming months are gearing up to focus on nail health.

 If TikTok is anything to go by, nail enthusiasts have been switching out their classic gel manicures for more pared-back gel overlays, while others have been opting for a more natural look entirely.
 Enter: Nail tints.